skoczen/will/README.md

     export WILL_REDIS_URL="redis://localhost:6379/7"

     # For Production:
-    export WILL_HTTPSERVER_PORT="80"  # Port to listen to (defaults to 80.) export WILL_URL="http://my-will.herokuapp.com/" # If will isn't accessible at localhost (heroku, etc):
+    export WILL_HTTPSERVER_PORT="80"  # Port to listen to (defaults to $PORT, then 80.) export WILL_URL="http://my-will.herokuapp.com/" # If will isn't accessible at localhost (heroku, etc):

     # Optional
-    export WILL_DEFAULT_ROOM='12345_room1@conf.hipchat.com'  # Default room: (otherwise defaults to the first of WILL_ROOMS) export WILL_HANGOUT_URL='https://plus.google.com/hangouts/_/event/ceggfjm3q3jn8ktan7k861hal9o'  # For google hangouts:
+    export WILL_DEFAULT_ROOM='12345_room1@conf.hipchat.com'  # Default room: (otherwise defaults to the first of WILL_ROOMS) export WILL_HANGOUT_URL='https://plus.google.com/hangouts/_/event/ceggfjm3q3jn8ktan7k861hal9o...'  # For google hangouts:

     ```
 4. Run will:  `./start_will.py`